 Each member state shall create a state council for interstate juvenile supervision.
-While each state may determine the membership of its own state council, its membership must include at least one representative from the legislative, judicial, and executive branches of government, victims groups, and the compact administrator, deputy compact administrator or designee.
+While each state may determine the membership of its own state council, its membership shall consist of one (1) member of the legislature appointed on an alternating basis by the president of the senate and the speaker of the house, with the president appointing the first member.
+The board of judicial policy and administration shall appoint one (1) member.
+There shall be one (1) representative of the victim services division of the attorney general's office and two (2) members from the executive branch appointed by the governor one (1) of whom shall be designated as the commissioner.
+The appointments shall be made for two (2) year terms beginning on the enactment of the Interstate Compact for Juveniles into law by the thirty-fifth jurisdiction or July 1, 2004, whichever date occurs later.
+The department of family services shall provide support for the council and expenses as provided for in W.S.
+9-3-102 and 9-3-103.
+The state council shall appoint the compact administrator and may appoint a deputy compact administrator who shall be members of the council and whose terms shall be concurrent with the council members.
 Each compacting state retains the right to determine the qualifications of the compact administrator or deputy compact administrator.
-Each state council will advise and may exercise oversight and advocacy concerning that state's participation in interstate commission activities and other duties as may be determined by that state, including, but not limited to, development of policy concerning operations and procedures of the compact within that state.
+Each state council will advise and may exercise oversight and advocacy concerning that state's participation in interstate commission activities and other duties as may be determined by that state, including but not limited to, development of policy concerning operations and procedures of the compact within that state.

-ARTICLE X.

-COMPACTING STATES, EFFECTIVE DATE AND AMENDMENT.
+ARTICLE X COMPACTING STATES, EFFECTIVE DATE AND AMENDMENT

-(a) Any state, the District of Columbia (or its designee), the Commonwealth of Puerto Rico, the U.S. Virgin Islands, Guam, American Samoa, and the Northern Marianas Islands as defined in Article II of this compact is eligible to become a compacting state.

-(b) The compact shall become effective and binding upon legislative enactment of the compact into law by no less than thirty-five of the states.
-The initial effective date shall be the later of July 1, 2004, or upon enactment into law by the thirty-fifth jurisdiction.
+- (a) Any state, the District of Columbia, or its designee, the Commonwealth of Puerto Rico, the U.S. Virgin Islands, Guam, American Samoa and the Northern Mariana Islands as defined in article II of this compact is eligible to become a compacting state. - (b) The compact shall become effective and binding upon legislative enactment of the compact into law by no less than thirty-five (35) of the states.
+The initial effective date shall be the later of July 1, 2004 or upon enactment into law by the 35th jurisdiction.
 Thereafter it shall become effective and binding as to any other compacting state upon enactment of the compact into law by that state.
-The Governors of nonmember states or their designees shall be invited to participate in the activities of the interstate commission on a nonvoting basis prior to adoption of the compact by all states and territories of the United States.

-(c) The interstate commission may propose amendments to the compact for enactment by the compacting states.
-No amendment shall become effective and binding upon the interstate commission and the compacting states unless and until it is enacted into law by unanimous consent of the compacting states.
+The governors of nonmember states or their designees shall be invited to participate in the activities of the interstate commission on a nonvoting basis prior to adoption of the compact by all states and territories of the United States. - (c) The interstate commission may propose amendments to the compact for enactment by the compacting states.
+No amendment shall become effective and binding upon the interstate commission and the compacting states until it is enacted into law by unanimous consent of the compacting states.

-ARTICLE XI.
+ARTICLE XI

-WITHDRAWAL, DEFAULT, TERMINATION AND JUDICIAL ENFORCEMENT.
+WITHDRAWAL, DEFAULT, TERMINATION AND JUDICIAL ENFORCEMENT

-Section A. Withdrawal.
+Section A. Withdrawal